 A person may be able to take legal action against someone who publicizes their private life if they can establish the following three elements:

-One who uses another’s name or likeness to their advantage is an invasion of the other person’s privacy.
+Using another’s name or likeness to their advantage invents the other person’s privacy.
 However, using certain characteristics of the person does not create grounds for action.
 In the case of Allen v.
-National Video, Inc., the actor Woody Allen sued National Video for creating a video ad with a celebrity impersonator, Phil Boroff, that looked like Woody Allen, claiming Boroff violated his statutory right to privacy.
+National Video, Inc., the actor Woody Allen sued National Video for creating a video ad with a celebrity impersonator, Phil Boroff, who looked like Woody Allen, claiming Boroff violated his statutory right to privacy.

 However, the court ruled that there must be three elements that the plaintiff must satisfy: